steatopygous/svelte-presentation/notes.md

 #Using NPM Modules

-The following app uses a **PieChart** component implemented using D3 to display the results of a totally scientific investigation into the happiness of front-end developers when using various frameworks :wink:.
+The following app uses a **PieChart** component, implemented using D3, to display the results of a totally scientific investigation into the happiness of front-end developers when using various frameworks :wink:.

 ```javascript
 <script>